-The 3rd Security Police Squadron at Biên Hòa Air Base was great.
-Your first impressions are everything, you know, and at first, the SP guys just took to us two rookies, because we were twins, and they took us under their wings.
-But the day after Tết, around base, SPs were all very popular.
 During our first six months at Biên Hòa Air Base, we only got hit with rockets or mortars a couple of times.
 Then we started getting hit, a lot, at least a lot more than we were used to.
-By then, I had a tower assignment in the bomb dump, Able-7 or 8, and Don had Able-11.
-The way I got that tower post was that I hated rats, and towers in the bomb dump were the only posts without rats.
-I'm not talking American rats ...
-I'm talking Godzilla Vietnam rats that I'm convinced double as Viet Cong K-9.
+By then, I had a tower assignment in the bomb dump, Able-7, and Don had Able-11.
+The way I got that tower-post was that I hated rats, and towers in the bomb dump were the only posts without rats.
+I'm not talking American rats...I'm talking Godzilla Vietnam rats that I'm convinced double as Viet Cong K-9.

-Everyone hated working towers-snipers will get'cha...lightning will get'cha...little green snakes will twine up the pole and bite your butts-yeah, right.
-I loved towers.
+Some SPs hated working towers-snipers will get'cha...lightning will get'cha...green snakes will twine up the pole and bite your butts-yeah, right.
+I loved my tower.